dillardkc/map-creator-pyt/README.md

     ![generatemap](images/generatemap.png)

-4. The data layers are pulled into two file geodatabases - one for 'static' data such as the county boundary, and the other for more dynamic data, such as parcel boundaries.
+4. The data layers are pulled into two file geodatabases - one for 'static' data, and the other for 'dynamic' data.
 The file geodatabase for the dynamic data will be named using the date the data was captured.
 If the data for the desired map has not already been pulled down into a file geodatabase, select 'Yes' for the 'New Map?' parameter.
-New data for the dynamic layers will be pulled from the Enterprise geodatabase into a new file geodatabase named using today's date.
+New data for the dynamic layers will be pulled from the source Enterprise geodatabase or file geodatabase into a new file geodatabase named using today's date.
 If this is the first time the Map Creator tool has been run, you'll need to select 'Yes' to bring down the static data also.
 This is also the case if the tool has already been run, but the existing static data needs to be refreshed.
 If the existing static data can be used as is, select 'No'.

     ![newmapyes](images/newmapyes.png)